dimitarpg13/queueing_theory/Resources.md

-# Recourses on Queueing Theory and Queuing Networks
+# Resourse on Queueing Theory and Queuing Networks

 ## Books